ktorio/ktor-documentation/topics/basic.md

    {src="snippets/auth-basic-hash-table/src/main/kotlin/com/example/Application.kt" lines="9"}

 1. Initialize a new instance of `UserHashedTableAuth` and specify the following properties:
-   * Provide a table of user names and hashed passwords using the `table` property.
+   * Provide a table of usernames and hashed passwords using the `table` property.
    * Assign a digest function to the `digester` property.

    ```kotlin